armin-reichert/pacman/README.md

 <img src="doc/pacman.png"/>

 ### Common ghost behavior
-The ghost behavior is equals for all states except *chasing*.
+The ghost behavior only differs for the *chasing* state.
 The *frightened* behavior has two different implementations and can be toggled for all ghosts at once by pressing the 'f'-key.

 ```java
 blinky = new Ghost(this, "Blinky", maze.getBlinkyHome(), Top4.S);